vanhoefm/fragattacks/research/README.md

 This will script will inject frames using interface wlan1, and uses wlan0 to check if frames are properly injected.
 Note that both interfaces need to support monitor mode for this script to work.

+**TODO: First test a normal ping.
+Frames may not arrive because the target is sleeping!**

 ### Mixed mode